lmacfadyen/restapi/README.md

 # restapi
 REST Server with Node.js, Express, Mongoose, MongoDB

-Requires MongoDB to be intstalled.
+Requires MongoDB to be installed.

 Accompanies my tutorial on building a REST server with Node.js, Express, Mongoose, MongoDB.
 Tutorial assumes development on Mac OS X.